 Though the walk is brisk, it's well within the ability of most reasonably fit people - the oldest participant to have done it was aged 84.
 At the top, a well-earned apéritif awaits: a glass of pastis for everyone.

-Over a quick picnic lunch, Frédéric Achard, who plays Ugolin, pictured top right, slips briefly out of character to talk about La Compagnie Scènes d'Esprit, the band of actors which he co-founded in 1998 and which organises these performances (the company has since renamed itself Dans le Cours des Grands).
+Over a quick picnic lunch, Frédéric Achard, who plays Ugolin, pictured top right, slips briefly out of character to talk about La Compagnie Scènes d'Esprit, the band of actors which he co-founded in 1998 and which organises these performances.
+(The company has since renamed itself Dans le Cours des Grands.)

 Several actors speak English and build it into their performances: the characters of the village schoolteacher and Manon's mother, a former opera singer, for example.
 The company is also preparing English-language notes.

 Still, if your French is limited to "garçon, une bière," or if you never got round to learning it at all, it would certainly be a good idea to read the books first.
-(60 per cent of audience come from the local area.)
+(60 per cent of the audience members come from the local area.)

 After lunch the mood darkens as the story gathers force.
 Manon has blocked the stream on which the village depends for its water, and the locals are desperate.
 Ugolin is faced with the loss of his own harvest.

 At one performance, as this scene unfolded, it actually began to rain but, undeterred, the actors simply built it into their dialogue.
 "This light drizzle won't be enough to save the crop," they ad libbed.

 Another former actor in the company, Xavier Adrien Laurent, believes that our popular image of Pagnol (pictured below) is just a parody of what his work is really about.

 The writer is generally seen as portraying "big comic characters who never work because it's too hot," he says.
 "Instead they play boules, drink pastis, wave their arms around and shout at each other while talking a load of rubbish."